RPagels/AzureMapsNet6/README.md

     > You can watch the notification pane to validate that it created successfully.

-- Create an Azure Maps Resource
 - Once deployment is complete, click Go to resource
 - Copy the **Client ID** because you will need it in later steps.
 - Click **Authentication**.

-- Note: there are two methods to authenticate for Azure Maps API calls
+> there are two methods to authenticate for Azure Maps API calls
 - Shared Key Authentication is great for testing and demos, but not recommended for use in Web applications.
 - AAD (Azure Active Directory) Authentication is the recommended approach
   - See [Secure a web application with user sign-in](https://docs.microsoft.com/en-us/azure/azure-maps/how-to-secure-webapp-users)